Koenkk/zigbee2mqtt.io/docs/devices/ZNCLBL01LM.md

 ---
-title: "Xiaomi ZNCLBL01LM control via MQTT"
+title: "Aqara ZNCLBL01LM control via MQTT"
-description: "Integrate your Xiaomi ZNCLBL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNCLBL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-07-01T08:14:12
 pageClass: device-page
 ---